wuwujun/Software-Design-and-Practice/README-Task1.md

 >	In `insert()`, we finish this work by three steps :
 >
 * the first one is to find the index the node should insert into.
->
-if the key has exisited, we return directly.
+If the key has exisited, we return directly.
 >>```c
 //this marks the node path along which we find the inserts' index struct node_str * update[max_level];
 ```
 >
-* the second one is to get how many levels we should insert, invoke `random_level()`
+* the second one is to get how many levels we should insert, invoke `random_level()`.
 >
-* if the new level we get is bigger than current level, we should upadate `update[]` and `l->level = level`
+* if the new level we get is bigger than current level, we should upadate `update[]` and `l->level = level`.
 >
-* the third one is to insert, we finish this as the same as we do in linked list inserting job
+* the third one is to insert, we finish this as the same as we do in linked list inserting job.

 >
 In `del()`, it's similar to the insert process :
 we find the index firstly and then delete the node as we do in linked list deleting job.

->	In `free_list()`, we free nodes layer by layer and then free l
+>	In `free_list()`, we free nodes layer by layer and then free l.

 >	In `print()`, we print the SikpList layer by layer.